 Colchicine.
 This is a medicine to ease the pain and inflammation of an acute attack of gout.
 This medicine can also be used to prevent gout when you start taking medicine to lower your uric acid level.

-Corticosteroids, to reduce inflammation of an acute attack of gout
+Corticosteroids.
+These reduce inflammation of an acute attack of gout.

 Medicines to block how much uric acid your body makes.
 These will help prevent gout attacks.